ocaml/dune/doc/advanced/package-version.rst

 field in the :ref:`package stanza <package>`.
 If the version field isn't set, it looks at the toplevel ``version`` field in the ``dune-project`` field.
-If neither are set, Dune assumes that we are in development mode and reads the version from the VCS if any.
+If neither are set, Dune assumes that we are in development mode and reads the version from the VCS, if any.
 The way it obtains the version from the VCS in described in :ref:`the build-info section <build-info>`.